Monmouth College: Campus

 The largest building on campus is the 154000 ft2 Huff Athletic Center.
 It encompasses the college's existing Glennie Gymnasium and includes a field house with indoor tennis courts and track, natatorium, fitness complex, wellness suite, locker and training rooms, classrooms and offices.

-Opened in 2013 is the $40 million, 138000 ft2 Center for Science and Business, which houses the departments of accounting, biology, chemistry, economics, mathematics & computer science, physics, psychology and political economy & commerce.
-The new facility introduces a cadaver lab, the Adolphson Observatory with research-grade 20-inch reflecting telescope, nuclear physics lab, two parallel computing facilities, a moot boardroom, tax preparation facilities, one-way observation labs, and an FDA-approved nutrition lab.
+Opened in 2013 is the $42 million, 138000 ft2 Center for Science and Business, which houses the departments of accounting, biology, chemistry, economics, mathematics & computer science, physics, psychology and political economy & commerce.
+The facility introduces a cadaver lab, the Adolphson Observatory with research-grade 20-inch reflecting telescope, nuclear physics lab, two parallel computing facilities, a moot boardroom, tax preparation facilities, one-way observation labs, and an FDA-approved nutrition lab in addition to other laboratories.

-The college maintains a state-of-the-art digital television studio and media (computer) lab, a web-based radio station, digital classrooms, and three art galleries.
+The college maintains a digital television studio and media (computer) lab, a web-based radio station, digital classrooms, and three art galleries.
 The college also maintains the LeSuer Nature Preserve, a 16.5 acre nature preserve, the Hamilton Research Pond, a prairie grass laboratory and a riparian property on the banks of the Mississippi river for the purposes of wetland biological research.

 The Ivory Quinby House, built by a founder of Monmouth College, is now the home of the President of the college and is listed on the National Register of Historic Places.
-Students regularly attend functions at the home, including dinners and discussion groups.
+Students attend functions at the home, including dinners and discussion groups.

+Hewes Library

+With over a half-million items catalogued, the Hewes Library houses collections of antiquities, rare books, art, and archaeology.
+It also provides computer laboratories and tech support.
+A major remodeling in 2000 resulted in a modern open-stack facility.

 Sustainability

-Monmouth College has reduced its energy consumption and has substantially increased its recycling contributions in recent years.
-These efforts include energy reduction through the installation of numerous new heating boilers throughout campus, the use of energy-efficient lighting, low-flow water systems and the replacement of windows in nearly all older buildings.
-The new Center for Science and Business includes energy efficient heating/cooling systems and heat recapture exhaust systems among many other features.
-Recycling efforts now extend into every student residence and office building.
+Monmouth College has reduced its energy consumption and has increased its recycling contributions in recent years.
+These efforts include energy reduction through the installation of new heating boilers throughout campus, the use of energy-efficient lighting, low-flow water systems and the replacement of windows in nearly all older buildings.
+The Center for Science and Business includes energy efficient heating/cooling systems and heat recapture exhaust systems among other features.
+Recycling efforts extend into every student residence and office building.
 Some students have also committed themselves to sustainability of food production by opting to live in the college's Garden theme housing which grows its own organic food and harvests its own honey using college facilities including seven acres set aside for such use.
-The college also provides scholarships for students who have demonstrated leadership in sustainability prior to enrolling.
+The college provides scholarships for students who have demonstrated leadership in sustainability prior to enrolling.

 The college provides free access to bicycles for student use, and an electric vehicle recharging station is located on campus.